0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 9.3.
 Reloader

-**Reloader** is a utility that ensures automatic reloading of pods in Kubernetes when associated `Secret` or `ConfigMap` objects change.
-This guarantees that applications always use the latest configuration without manual intervention, maintaining consistency of deployed components.
+**Reloader** is a lightweight controller that automates the rolling update of pods when their associated `Secret` or `ConfigMap` objects are modified.
+This guarantees that applications always use the latest configuration without manual intervention.

 ---